sirjonasxx/G-Earth/README.md

 FOR TROUBLESHOOTING, GO TO https://github.com/sirjonasxx/G-Earth/wiki/Troubleshooting

+NOTE: Development for this project has stopped a while ago.
+Feel free to maintain your own fork.
+One day a part of the project (memorysearcher + traffic manipulation) might be maintained and expanded in another repository for non-habbospecific and more general use.

 # Windows execution
 Double click G-Earth.exe, which will be delivered in the release.
 Note that executing G-Earth requires admin privileges.